Ex-WR Baldwin: No second thoughts over retiring

-RENTON, Wash. -- Former Seattle Seahawks receiver Doug Baldwin says he has found the first few months of his post-NFL career to be more challenging than relaxing, but he has no second thoughts about the decision he made to walk away from football and doesn't think he'll ever get the urge to come back.
+RENTON, Wash. -- Former Seattle Seahawks receiver Doug Baldwin says he has found the first few months of his post-NFL career to be more challenging than relaxing, but he has no second thoughts about his decision to walk away from football and doesn't think he'll ever get the urge to come back.

 The process of arriving at that decision, according to Baldwin, began well before he suffered a slew of injuries during what turned out to be his final season.